-VI.
+VII.
 APPLICATION TO A MIMO MATCHING CIRCUIT

-The reciprocal and passive LTI multiport shown in Fig. 8 is a multiple-input-port and multiple-output-port (MIMO) matching circuit in which port set 1 is composed of m = 4 user ports intended to be coupled to a radio transceiver, and port set 2 is composed of n = 4 antenna ports, each of which is intended to be connected to an antenna.
-This matching circuit having the structure of a multidimensional π -network has recently been disclosed and investigated [17], [18].
-It comprises 20 adjustable impedance devices presenting a negative reactance, depicted using the variable capacitor symbols in Fig. 8.
+The reciprocal and passive LTI DUS shown in Fig. 8 is a multiple-input-port and multiple-output-port (MIMO) matching circuit in which port set 1 is composed of m = 4 user ports intended to be coupled to a radio transceiver, and port set 2 is composed of n = 4 antenna ports, each of which is intended to be connected to an antenna.
+This matching circuit having the structure of a multidimensional π -network has already been investigated [19]-[23].
+It comprises 20 adjustable impedance devices presenting a negative reactance, each depicted using a variable capacitor symbol in Fig. 8.
 It can be adjusted to modify the impedance matrix presented by port set 1, denoted by \mathbf{Z}U .